admingistai/GPADemo/WAITLIST_README.md

 # Waitlist Feature Documentation

-This project now includes a complete waitlist system for collecting email addresses and names from potential users.
+This project now includes a complete waitlist system for collecting email addresses and names from potential users, powered by **Vercel Blob Storage**.

 ## Features